elastic/apm-server/apmpackage/apm/docs/README.md

 ## Compatibility and limitations

 The APM integration requires Kibana v7.12 and Elasticsearch with at least the basic license.
-This version is experimental and has some limitations, listed bellow:
+This version is beta and has some limitations, listed bellow:

 - Sourcemaps need to be uploaded to Elasticsearch directly.
 - You need to create specific API keys for sourcemaps and central configuration.